 It can be easy to get stuck within the few-block radius in which you live, he notes.
 Sometimes, it takes seeing your home from an different perspective to engender a greater sense of community – and what better way to do that than from nearly 500 feet above the ground?

-Many of the program’s graduates go on to be employed by Coast, including two who assist Fraser.
-One recent graduate leads Coast’s gardening program, which was started a year and a half ago by a horticultural therapist, and another peer support worker was readily employed by St. Paul’s Hospital as well as St. Helen’s Residence, where she completed her practicum.
+Many of the program’s graduates go on to be employed by Coast, including two who assist in the peer program itself.
+One graduate lead Coast’s past gardening program, which was started by a horticultural therapist, and another peer support worker was employed by St. Paul’s Hospital as well as St. Helen’s Residence, where she completed her practicum.

 Fraser says the Peer Support Program honours each client’s lived experience as an incredible tool with remarkable strength.
 “It’s one person saying to another, I don’t know exactly where you’re at but I’ve been through something similar.”